Trigger a Process by Email

 Configure Permissions

-Choose who can trigger this Process by email:
+Choose who can send emails to trigger this Process:

-• Department Members: Only members of the agent can trigger this process by email.
+• Collaborators: Only members of the agent can send emails to trigger this process.
 This is the default for new processes.
 Note: For processes created before July 3, 2025, the default setting is "Anyone".

-• Restricted: Only users listed under "People with permission to trigger" can trigger the process by email.
+• Restricted: Only users listed under "People with permission to trigger" can send emails to trigger the process.

-• Anyone: Anyone can trigger this process by email, including non-Kognitos members.
+• Anyone: Anyone can send emails to trigger this process, including non-Kognitos members.

-People with permission to trigger lets you specify additional users who can trigger the Process by email, regardless of the general permission setting.
+People with permission to trigger lets you specify additional users who can send emails to trigger the process, regardless of the general permission setting.

 5